The First of Logos

 I used to think how lucky Jesus was

-To coincide with my birth.
+To coincide my birth.

 And piously, I’d thank the Lord